 “How can we be above average but below average at the same time?”

 The problem is that the 650000 pupils in a national cohort are not equally distributed across schools – some schools are bigger than others – and pupils with particular characteristics, such as those eligible for free school meals (FSM) or those for whom English is an additional language (EAL), are not equally distributed across schools either.
-They may be, for example, concentrated in a smaller number of larger schools, and there will be a large number of schools – perhaps an entire quintile’s worth – that have no such pupils at all.
+They may be, for example, concentrated in a smaller number of larger schools, and there may be a large number of smaller schools – perhaps an entire quintile’s worth – that have no such pupils at all.
+In short, data sets are skewed and the median, on which the quintiles are centred, may be well above or well below the stated national ‘average’.

 This issue is perfectly illustrated by the following graph, which shows the percentage of EAL pupils in primary schools across England plotted against percentile rank.
 The quintiles are clearly shown.